mapprotocol/docs/architecture/application.md

 ## On-chain Oracle and Derivatives

 Decentralized derivative and synthetic assets are usually constrained by the accuracy and timeliness of asset prices and quantities originating from other chains.
 This issue can be solved by multi-chain deployment, but it is extremely complex.
-By building a reliable cross-chain network, MAP Protocol has enabled Data cross-chain and is nurturing a completely new oracle market - On-Chain Oracle.
+By building a reliable cross-chain network, MAP Protocol has enabled Data omnichain and is nurturing a completely new oracle market - On-Chain Oracle.
 By deploying on MAP Relay Chain, derivative and synthetic asset applications can easily acquire reliable multi-chain data from On-Chain Oracle.

 ### Illustration of MAP Protocol Omnichain Applications - Data

 ![Illustration of MAP Protocol Omnichain Applications - Data](dataflow.png)

 Decentralized derivative and synthetic assets are usually constrained by the accuracy and timeliness of asset prices, and quantities originated from other chains.
 This issue can be solved by deploying on multiple chains but is extremely complex.
-By building a reliable cross-chain network, MAP Protocol has enabled Data cross-chain and is nurturing a completely new oracle market - On-Chain Oracle.
+By building a reliable cross-chain network, MAP Protocol has enabled Data omnichain and is nurturing a completely new oracle market - On-Chain Oracle.
 By deploying on MAP Relay Chain, derivative and synthetic asset applications can acquire reliable multi-chain data from On-Chain Oracle with ease.

 ## Fungible token and NFT Bridge

 Omnichain bridges and omnichain NFT bridges no longer have to build their infrastructure or use MPC.
-Using MAP’s underlying cross-chain verification network with finality and the MCS application developer service kit, bridge developers can easily build their NFT or homogenized token bridge application.
+Using MAP’s underlying omnichain verification network with finality and the MCS application developer service kit, bridge developers can easily build their NFT or homogenized token bridge application.

 ### Illustration of MAP Protocol Omnichain Application - Fungible Tokens

 ![MAP Protocol Omnichain Application - Fungible Tokens](fungible.png)

 *Fungible tokens like USDC are issued simultaneously on multiple chains.
-Dapp developers need to submit whether fungible tokens are issued on multiple chains on the MAP Cross-chain services' vault to avoid different forms of the same assets created during the cross-chain process.
+Dapp developers need to submit whether fungible tokens are issued on multiple chains on the MAP Cross-chain services' vault to avoid different forms of the same assets created during the omnichain process.

 ### Illustration of MAP Protocol Omnichain Application - Non-Fungible Tokens (NFT)